 The impact of GDPR on test data

-Since the introduction of the General Data Protection Regulation (GDPR), a lot has been said and discussed about the use of production data for the testing of software applications, systems and processes.
-For a while now, we’ve been looking for the answers to a range of questions posed by ourselves and others upon this topic.
-Ultimately, we were able to narrow it down five key questions:
+Since the introduction of the General Data Protection Regulation (GDPR), a lot has been said and discussed the use of production data for the testing of software applications, systems, and processes.
+For a while now, we’ve been looking for the answers to a range of questions posed by ourselves and others on this topic.
+Ultimately, we were able to narrow it down to five key questions:

 1. Can you use copies of production databases for software development or testing purposes?

 The GDPR only provides the frameworks for such specific issues.
-The GDPR cannot therefore be regarded as a book which states in black and white what is and is not allowed.
-What the GDPR does state is that you must handle personal data with care and defines principles which you must take into account.
+The GDPR cannot, therefore, be regarded as a book that states in black and white what is and is not allowed.
+What the GDPR does state is that you must handle personal data with care and defines principles that you must take into account.
 The general tendency is that production data cannot simply be used for test environments and often it is not necessary at all.
 And if it is not necessary, you can say that the GDPR indicates that sufficient appropriate measures must be taken in the field of access and security.

 Large and complex environments make it more difficult to anonymize test data or to secure it in a more generic sense.
 Ultimately, with the GDPR it is a matter of weighing, which means that risks are weighed against the impact it has on the data subject and the organization if things go wrong.
 When organizations find that their IT landscape is so complex that they cannot apply data anonymization, they will have to be able to demonstrate this complexity and show that the utmost care has been taken.
 Given the current technical developments, a very strong business case will have to be created.
 The reality is that doing nothing is actually not an option.

 Furthermore, there should be a healthy interest for an organization to have good data management practices for GDPR compliance and this should not include asking customers for permission to use their personal data for testing and development purposes.